-The ING Service Programme (on the William Herschel Telescope only) aims at providing astronomers with a rapid and flexible tool to obtain small sets of observations (up to 8 hours).
+The ING Service Programme (on the William Herschel Telescope only, not to confuse with Isaac Newton Telescope's Service Mode for Regular Programmes) aims at providing astronomers with a rapid and flexible tool to obtain small sets of observations (up to 8 hours).
 This can be used, for instance, to try new ideas, to complement a regular observing programme already allocated time on the ING telescopes, to monitor events, to observe a target of opportunity or to carry out short science programmes.

 Proposals can be accepted from principal investigators working in a UK, Dutch or Spanish organisation, but we can also accept proposals regardless the nationality of the host institution.
 Monthly submission deadline is midnight on the last day of each month.
 Proposals are generally withdrawn from the scheme after a one year period.
 A more detailed description of the ING Service Programme is available.

 On the INT it is possible to observe regular scheduled proposals in service mode.